straz/artificialtrust/_articles/consciousness.md

 hunters better at hunting, but eventually it gave us the ability to reflect on what we're doing and why we're doing it.

+The thing about consciousness is that it feels vivid.
+This vividness of the experience is not sophisticated or transcendent.
+It didn't arrive late in the evolution of our brain, after we developed reason and reflection.
+It arose much earlier, accompanying the invention of appetite and instinctive drive.

 When will our AIs gain consciousness?
 The answer is clear: our AIs will be conscious when we start tasking them to reflect on their models of self, and start to use reason (and not just pattern